jerry73204/nuscenes-data-rs/README.md

-# nuscenes-data Loading nuScenes Dataset in Rust
+# nuscenes-data: Loading nuScenes Dataset in Rust

 This project provides functionality to load and inspect nuScenes dataset.
 It is under development and should not be considered for production usage.